How to Make a 3D Model for Printing

 Recommended reading: How to find free STL files

-Free CAD software for 3D printing
+Free CAD and 3D Modeling Software for 3D Printing

 • SketchUp Free: Trimble’s free, browser-based version of SketchUp contains the basic tools for 3D modeling.
 It uses cloud storage, which can be helpful when accessing projects across multiple devices.
 One advantage of SketchUp is its integration with 3D Warehouse, which contains a large library of free-to-download models.